thorathome/Energy-Meter/README.md

     Read info here on US 220 VAC power monitoring https://esphome.io/components/sensor/atm90e32.html#voltage

-    Read here for better understanding of VApower, RealPower and Power Factor ALL of which are calculated by this marvelous board.
+    Read here for better understanding of VApower, RealPower, and Power Factor ALL of which are calculated by this marvelous board.
     Short article
     https://www.apc.com/us/en/solutions/industry-insights/watts-vs-va-whats-difference-anyway.jsp